Priyadharshini-Maharajan/p2p-blockchain/README.md

 # 🚀 P2P Blockchain Network Simulation

-This project simulates a peer-to-peer (P2P) blockchain network using **Python**, **Flask**, and a simple web interface.
+This project simulates a peer-to-peer (P2P) blockchain network using **Python**, **Flask**, and a **simple web interface**.
+It demonstrates the core building blocks of blockchain technology including mining, Proof of Work, transactions, peer syncing, and consensus.

 ---

 ## 📚 Assignment Objective

-Simulate a basic blockchain environment to help students understand core concepts like blocks, mining, transactions, Proof of Work (PoW), consensus, and peer node communication.
+Simulate a basic blockchain environment to help students understand core concepts like:

+- Blocks and transactions
+- Mining and Proof of Work (PoW)
+- Node registration and discovery
+- Consensus mechanism
+- Peer-to-peer communication

 ---

 ## ✅ Technologies Used

-- Python 3.x
-- Flask
+- **Python 3.x**
-- Requests (for HTTP between nodes)
-- Bootstrap 5 (for web UI)
+- **Flask** – Web framework
+- **Requests** – HTTP requests for peer-to-peer communication
+- **Bootstrap 5** – Responsive UI styling

 ---